s2135678/SoftwareDevelopment/Usability-Analysis.md

 In Q18 participants provided a number of responses which were collated into a word cloud as shown below.
 It can be seen that the most frequent responses were "Clear", "Organised" and "Simple" which fulfils the intentions of the mockup, as the system was designed to be above all straightforward and accessible, regardless of computer background.

-The main aims of the usability testing, were to evaluate three aspects of the system GUI, these include:
+The main aims of the usability testing were to evaluate three aspects of the system GUI, these include:

 1. Easy to navigate.
 2. Easy to complete tasks.